 By 5 weeks puppies have the weaning phase well underway, and the enormous drain on mum is over.

 They are eating 3 meals a day with relish.
 Please refer to our diet information to what we feed.
 By 5 weeks we have introduced beef, roo, and lamb to their diet, as well as the chicken.
 Mum is now happy to leave her puppies for extended periods of time, and needs time away from her babies.
 She is generally by this age choosing to sleep back in here usual place (someone’s bed), but eager to check on her babies during the night several times, still offering a feed when requested.
 Puppies are up and playing at this stage.
 They are happy to leave the safety of their bed, and ready to begin interacting with people with gusto.
+This is when we actively begin the socialsing process of helping puppies to have positive experiecs to various noises, places, people, animals, smells, and as many different experinecs as possible.

 By 7 weeks they no longer want to drink from mum but benefit from playing with each other and her, learning those all important social skills only mum and siblings can teach them.
 During this week they become totally independent of mum who generally steers clear of them most of the time.
 When they are 8 weeks and ready to embark on the next phase of their journey they don’t miss mum at all, She has naturally weaned them, and distanced herself almost entirely from them.